JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 ```

 Relationships that come after an optional traversal are performed on the
-coalesced results.
+unioned results.
 This query searches for AWS accounts or AWS IAM roles
 in the account that trusts another account.

 ```j1ql